StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project/README.md

 | t, const drift & GARCH | -0.0464 |	5.9% |	-0.0613 |	3.3% |
 | Normal, CAPM & GARCH | -0.0404 |	7.8% |	-0.0459 |	22.2% |
 | t, CAPM & GARCH	| -0.0473 |	8.1% | -0.0624 | 5.2% |

+All models produced 7/1000 violations.
+The Kupiec and Christoffersen test for all models yielded: 1.001 and 0.0989

 ### Multi-asset (MSFT, AAPL and GOOGL)